 Upon initial inspection, most people would likely think these regulations should have already been in place prior to the recent proposal by the Department of Education.
 Sadly, these rules did not exist and are definitely needed to help protect students from the typical fees that prepaid credit and debit cardholders must usually pay.
 Fees are often charged in order for cardholders to access their money.
 They may include ATM fees, monthly maintenance fees and other obscure fees hidden in fine print.

 The money that students often try to access on these cards is money they receive from a grant, scholarship or through a student loan.
 Students that end up paying these fees will ultimately have to borrow more money to pay for their post-secondary education at a time when student loan debt is already at surprising levels.
+Find out quickly at what rate you can refinance your student loan.

 These new rules are currently only proposals and have not yet been enacted so make sure to look out for yourself or your students until the rules go into effect.
 The Department of Education is currently collecting public comments on the proposed rules for 45 days from the release on May 18th, 2015.
 We hope that the rules will go into effect in the near future to help protect students and the money they desperately need to finish their post-secondary education.